mvadari/xrpl-docs/Permissioned DEX XLS.md

 * Should an account that has DepositAuth enabled be forced to use domains? i.e. the `OfferCreate` will fail if they don't have a `DomainID`.
 Or is it more of an "at your own risk" situation?
 * Can an offer be part of multiple domains?
+* Should there be a flag on a domain to make it immutable and/or undeleteable?

 # Appendix